Section 15.1 What is an Arizona Statutory Agent?

 Section 15.7 How to Review the ACC’s Records About the Company

 I recommend that the members and managers of the company check the ACC’s website from time to time (at least once each calendar year) to make sure that the name and address of the company’s statutory agent is correct and that the domestic address of the company is correct.
 To check the company’s statutory agent and domestic address (its known place of business) on file with the ACC, go to the the ACC’s LLC search database.
-Enter the LLC’s name in the Entity Name field then click on the “Search” icon on the bottom left.
+Enter the LLC’s name in the Name field then click on the “Search” icon.
 Click on the name of your company to go the page that displays the ACC’s information about your company.
 Check your company’s information to make sure everything is correct.